CRFCSDAU/EH6126_data_analysis_tutorials/Unit_1_Review/Change_scores/Change_scores.md

 When we adjust for a variable that is correlated with the outcome, we are removing the outcome variability predicted by that variable.
 Reducing the outcome variability like this (the "noise") then makes it easier to see the effect (the "signal").

-First, let's return to models 1 and 3 from before.
+First, let's return to models 1 (end of study outcome) and 3 (plus baseline adjustment) from before.

 ```r